 The most recent trend in this field is the development of time-fuzed grenades in conjunction with a fire control computer, mounted on the rifle and coupled with the sights.
 This unit incorporates a laser rangefinder, a ballistic computer and a means for programming the warhead before the shot.
-Before firing, the shooter determines the range to the target using the laser rangefinder, and the computer automatically corrects the sights to achieve the appropriate trajectory and presets the time fuze, so the warhead will explode when it reaches the target.
-This allows the engagement of targets 'in defilade' (i.e. when they are hiding behind cover) by using air-burst fragmentation warheads.
+Before firing, the shooter determines the range to the target using the laser rangefinder, and the computer automatically corrects the sights to achieve the appropriate trajectory and presets the time fuze, so the warhead will explode when it reaches the target, for instance just inside a window, or behind a wall.
+This allows the engagement of targets ‘in defilade’ (i.e. when they are hiding behind cover) by using air-burst fragmentation warheads.
 At the present time there are several projects that attempt to achieve such an effect, including the American XM-29 OICW system and French PAPOP.
 The Belgian F2000GL system offers a less costly alternative, with non-programmable grenades but with an electronic sighting unit which allows much more accurate long-range fire.

-The key targets for rifle and underbarrel grenade launchers are enemy targets of the “soft” type – infantry, light entrenchments, unarmored or lightly armored vehicles etc. Most tanks developed during the Second World War and since are usually far too strong to be disabled with the relatively small amount of explosive carried in a typical grenade.
+The key uses for rifle and underbarrel grenade launchers are against “soft”enemy targets – infantry, light entrenchments, unarmored or lightly armored vehicles etc. Most tanks developed during the Second World War and since are far too strong to be disabled with the relatively small amount of explosive carried in a typical grenade.